cocoyuy/Rec-Sys-Final-Project/README.md

----

-# GraphRec Fairness Evaluation
+# Evaluating Fairness in Socially-Enhanced Recommendation System

 This repository contains the code and documentation for evaluating the fairness of the GraphRec recommendation system.
 We aim to assess how the inclusion of social network features in recommendation algorithms might introduce biases, particularly with respect to user demographics and popularity.